vmware/vic/tests/test-cases/Group6-VIC-Machine/6-13-create-volumestore.md

 ## Create with overlapping paths to single label

-Tests the situation where a label has be targeted with two separate paths using the -vs flag.
+Tests the situation where a label has been targeted with two separate paths using the -vs flag.
+The two paths are not the same in this test case.

 ### Expected Outcome:

 vic-machine create should fail and report that there was a label with two distinct paths

+## Create with overlapping paths to single label same paths

+Tests the situation where a label has been targeted with two separate paths using the -vs flag.
+The two paths are the same in this test case.

+### Expected Outcome:

+a successful vic-machine create should occur and there should be volumestores tagged as "testStore"